 Season 2 introduced Stoner Brett and the background warblers Jeff, Nick, Thad, and Trent.

-Season 4 introduced Dottie Kazatori and the neck-brace Cheerio.
+Season 4 introduced Dottie Kazatori and Jordan the neck-brace Cheerio.

-As of Season Four, the show is now starting to heavily recycle itself with most all the new characters being only slightly different versions of older characters Marley/Rachel, Kitty/Quinn, Jake/Puck, Brody/Jesse, Cassandra/April
+As of Season Four, the show is now starting to heavily recycle itself with most all the new characters being only slightly different versions of older characters.
+Marley is Rachel, Kitty is Quinn, Jake is Puck, Brody is Jesse, and Cassandra is April.
+Then in season five, Bree is Santana.

 The Red Stapler: Has occurred with a good chunk of the music on this show.
 One of notable example is Journey's "Don't Stop Believin'."
 The effect on music is especially noticeable in the UK where the Glee music doesn't get radio plays but there is a significant increase in play time for the original versions of songs Glee has covered.
 When songs such as "Animal," which only just scraped into the top 40 on release, all of a sudden appear on a radio playlist the week the featuring episode airs in America, you KNOW this isn't a coincidence.